dxtshiva/Candor-Stock-Analysis/README.md

 The given project is an attempt to design a system that predicts stock price using ARIMA model.

-### WebInterace.py is the file that has web interface of the project created using flask
+### WebInterace is the file that has web interface of the project created using flask

-### GUI is the file that has GUI interface designed using tkinter.
+### GUI.py is the file that has GUI interface designed using tkinter.

 ## Python Libraries used: